Source: Getty / Mike Pont

-Hilary Duff is looking strong and svelte in the video for her new comeback single, and we're excited to see her rocking that two-piece with grace and confidence!
-After giving birth two years ago to a beautiful baby boy, Hilary hit the workout scene hard and got back in shape the old-fashioned way with hard work, consistency, and determination.
+Take a look at Hilary Duff looking strong and svelte on the beach in Hawaii — we're excited to see her rocking that two-piece with grace and confidence!
+After giving birth three years ago to a beautiful baby boy, Hilary hit the workout scene hard and got back in shape the old-fashioned way with hard work, consistency, and determination.

 She's all about balance: Moderation and occasional indulgences are the keys to long-term weight-loss success, and Hilary is living proof that this technique works.
 "I feel most healthy when I enjoy small bites of the things I love," she told Health.
 "I used to feel bad about eating French fries — I'd think that I had blown my diet.
 But you have to think, That's OK, I'll eat healthier tomorrow."